Key facts at a glance

 5. 5

-If both parties agree on terms, the judge reviews the settlement and can grant the divorce at this single hearing.
+If both parties agree on terms, the judge reviews the settlement and can grant the divorce at this hearing.
+Some sources report a short reflection or notice period (commonly cited as around 30 days) before the civil decree, though this is not confirmed at article level, so treat it as indicative.
 In Abu Dhabi, straightforward uncontested cases are sometimes concluded in under one month total.
 In Dubai, scheduling typically runs to around 3 months.
 Contested cases (disputes over assets, custody, or alimony) proceed to further hearings.

 6. 6